Why won't my printer print this queue item? Using the queue inspector

 - You'll see which printers can run this item, and for each printer that can't, the reason it was excluded.

-From the printers page you can look at it the other way around - pick a printer and see which queue items it's able to run.
-Both views read the same matching rules, so they always agree; use whichever direction matches the question you're asking ("why won't this item print?" vs "why is this printer idle?").
+From a printer (the "why is this printer idle?" direction): open the printer's control panel and use its print-queue widget to inspect the other way around - which queue items this printer is able to run, and why the rest are excluded.
+Both views read the exact same matching rules, so they always agree; use whichever direction matches the question you're asking.

 The rest of this article walks through every reason a free printer might not start an item: first the compatibility reasons the inspector reports, then the queue-status and matching-pool cases it deliberately leaves out.

-This is the most common one.
-The item is tagged for a filament or material (say PLA, or a specific brand and colour) and the printer has something else loaded, or nothing recognised at all.
-The printer won't print PETG parts in PLA just because it's free.
+Inspector label: Material.
+The item is tagged for one material family (say PLA) and the printer has something else loaded (say PETG), or nothing recognised.
+A printer won't run PETG parts in PLA just because it's free, because the two slice and print completely differently.

 What to change:

-- Update what SimplyPrint thinks is loaded (assign the correct spool to the printer), or
+- Load the right material into the printer, or update what SimplyPrint thinks is loaded (assign the correct spool), or

-- If the item's tag is wrong, edit the item's filament/material tag so it matches what you actually want to run.
+- If the item's material tag is wrong, edit it on the item, or

 What to change: